 Wondering what to pack for your Indonesian trip?
 Let us help with the essentials in our Ultimate Packing List for Worldwide Travel (tried and tested!

 Looking after the island

-Some dive operations on Gili Air love the island so much they want to do their best to keep it clean and beautiful.
-Visitors are encouraged to join in to help.
-Dive operations like 7Seas and Oceans 5 run free clean up dives every week as part of The Ocean Clean Up and Oceans5 also run weekly beach cleans.
+Visitors are encouraged to join in with the weekly beach clean ups, it's a great way of meeting like minded people.
+Just keep an eye out for the posters.
+Oceans 5 and 7Seas also run free clean up dives every week as part of The Ocean Clean Up.
 If you want to do your bit for the environment to preserve this beautiful place, get involved!

 To ride a cart or not to – this is the question